gardener/gardenctl-v2/README.md

 brew install gardener/tap/gardenctl-v2

 # Chocolatey (Windows)
-choco install gardenlogin
+choco install gardenctl-v2
 ```

-Attention `brew` users: `gardenctl-v2` uses the same binary name as the legcy `gardenctl` (`gardener/gardenctl`) CLI.
+Attention `brew` users: `gardenctl-v2` uses the same binary name as the legacy `gardenctl` (`gardener/gardenctl`) CLI.
 If you have an existing installation you should remove it with `brew uninstall gardenctl` before attempting to install `gardenctl-v2`.
 Alternatively, you can choose to link the binary using a different name.
 If you try to install without removing or relinking the old installation, brew will run into an error and provide instructions how to resolve it.

 ### Install from Github Release